Undergraduate degree: BA

 See more courses in folklore.

 Many students have found that combining folklore with other majors has helped them develop an even deeper understanding of their interests.
 Studying folklore alongside English, anthropology, cinema studies, comparative literature, medieval studies, Romance languages, or other areas of study can help you gain useful and relevant insight into the world around you.

 Gain professional experience by interning, volunteering, or getting involved in work-study at the Oregon Folklife Network on campus.
-Enroll in a study abroad program such as a five-week summer program in Dakar, Senegal, which gives students the opportunity to get acquainted with the culture, society, politics, and language of West Africa while living and studying in a vibrant and cosmopolitan city; or participate in a four-week program in London and Edinburgh studying fantasy, folklore, and popular culture.
+Enroll in a study abroad program such as in Senegal, which gives students the opportunity to get acquainted with the culture, society, politics, and language of West Africa while living and studying in a vibrant and cosmopolitan city; or participate in a four-week program in London and Edinburgh studying fantasy, folklore, and popular culture.

 The Student Experience

 When Professor Daniel Wojcik isn’t teaching classes or conducting research on popular religion and alternative art forms, he is working with his colleagues to further enrich the Folklore Program.
 After finishing his latest book, Outsider Art Realms: Visionary Worlds, Trauma, and Transformation, he focused on one of his earlier interests—end of world mythology.
 From ancient Mayan prophecies to pop culture’s zombie apocalypse, he plans to unravel cultural beliefs about our world’s end.
 Wojcik enjoys inspiring students to pursue things that interest them, “It has been so gratifying for me to work with students and hear about their accomplishments once they have graduated.”

 Program Director, Lisa Gilman says that the Folklore Program teaches critical thinking, reading, writing, oral and written communication.
 In addition, students learn library and ethnographic field research skills, as well as how to document research using video, audio, and written techniques.
 Folklore graduates work in various public and private agencies as educators, archivists, editors, librarians, arts and humanities consultants, museum curators, festival planners, and more.
 Become a specialist in intercultural communication, an administrator of the arts, or a moderator between communities.
 If you can’t get enough of folklore, continue at the UO with one of the most exciting folklore graduate programs in the country.